 The Public Goods game is a standard within the field of experimental economics~\cite{Olson1971,DavisHolt1993,Ledyard1995}.
 In this game, players possess tokens that they can invest into a common pool (the public good).
 The total sum contributed by the players is then multiplied by a ``synergy factor" (creating a positive yield).
 This amount (typically larger than the invested sum) is then equally distributed to the players in the pool, irrespective of whether they invested or not.
 A group of players maximizes their investment if all the players contribute (so as to take maximum advantage of the synergy).
 However, this behavior is vulnerable to ``free-riders": individuals that share in the pool but do not invest themselves.
 It can easily be shown that the rational Nash equilibrium for this game is {\em not} to pay in, because this strategy clearly dominates all others regardless of their play~\cite{Hardin1968}.

 Hardin originally suggested that the tragedy of the commons can only be avoided by {\em punishing} free riders~\cite{Hardin1968}.
 Indeed, it has been shown that punishment can counteract defectors effectively~\cite{FehrGachter2002,FehrFischbacher2003,Hammerstein2003,NakamaruIwasa2006,CamererFehr2006,Gurerketal2006,Sigmundetal2001,HenrichBoyd2001,Boydetal2003,Brandtetal2003,Helbingetal2010}, but punishment is difficult to maintain because it is costly and may reduce the mean payoffs of group members compared to groups in which punishment of free-riders is not possible~\cite{Boydetal2010}.
-It was previously thought that punishment cannot be maintained in well-mixed populations~\cite{Helbingetal2010c} so most of the literature has focused on the spatial version of the game, where analytical results are difficult (but not impossible) to obtain~\cite{SzaboHauert2002}.
-Here we study the well-mixed version, establish a number of theoretical results that suggest complex dynamics at the interface between the cooperating and defecting phases (as a function of the synergy factor) and clarify the role of punishment as a catalyst of cooperation in extensive agent-based simulations that agree with the theoretical results.

-There are variations of the Public Goods Game in which punishment can be maintained in other ways, for example by voluntary punishment~\cite{SzaboHauert2002,Fowler2005,Hauertetal2007,DeSilvaetal2009,Sigmundetal2010} or by using pool (that, is institutionalized) as opposed to peer punishment~\cite{Yamagishi1986,Sigmundetal2010,Sasakietal2011}, but we do not study those here.